inglada/iota2/doc/source/customFeatures.rst

 The user must provide, using the configuration file, the path to this file, it's name, and the list of functions to be computed.

-It is necessary to add the field ``Features`` to your configuration file.
+It is necessary to add the section ``Features`` to your configuration file.

 To activate the custom features mode, there are two mandatory parameters: